next

 Partnerzy: BWA Wrocław Galerie Sztuki Współczesnej

-In the past Canti Spazializzati team was suported by: Martyna Woch, Mateusz Sabela, Joanna Sokalska, Jan Chrzan.
+In the past Canti Spazializzati team was suported by: Martyna Woch, Mateusz Sabela, Joanna Sokalska, Jan Chrzan, Marta Konieczna, Barbara Celebucka, Karolina Pietrzyk, Mateusz Zieleniewski.

 In 2019-2023 the cycle was organized by Fundacja PozyTYwka